-As location plays a big role, as seen with the right place, it helps provide your princess with the right temperature.
-Choose a spot with a temp between 65° to 85° F. Now; this royalty plant does not enjoy temperatures dropping below 60°F. So no cold drafts, venting systems, or Air-conditioners.
+Location plays a significant role when choosing the best spot with light to keep your plant happy.
+It needs the right temperature.
+Choose a place with a temp between 65° to 85° F. The Pinstripe Calathea does not enjoy temperatures dropping below 60°F—so no cold drafts, venting systems, or Air-conditioners.

-Your pinstripe plant enjoys a monthly feed using a balanced plant fertilizer diluted to half or a quarter strength.
-Before feeding your Pinstripe Calathea, make sure to water it as it prevents burns on the root system.
-During winter, you can stop feeding your plant as the growth slows down.
+Your prayer-plant enjoys a monthly feed using a balanced plant fertilizer diluted to half or a quarter strength during the growing season.
+Before feeding your Pinstripe Calathea, water it as it prevents burns on the root system.
+You can stop feeding your plant during winter as the growth slows down.

-We have a secret when it comes to feeding the Calathea, want to know?
+We have a secret about feeding the Calathea.
+Do you want to know?
 We use organic fertilizer by adding compost to the soil when potted.
 It gives your Calathea Ornata a slow-release feeding.
 You can do this by replacing 10% of the peat using compost.

-Or fill a bucket with compost and top it with water leaving it to steep for a couple of days.
+Or fill a bucket with compost and water, leaving it steep for a couple of days to use as a liquid fertilizer.
 Then, strain the liquid and dilute it in half to make compost tea.

 Potting Your Pinstripe Calathea